vitorstabile/vitorstabile/README.md

 I have bachelor's and master's degrees in chemical engineering both concluded in 2014 and 2019 in the institute [Centro Universitário FEI][fei-url] and currently doing a master's degree in software engineering at the [University of Coimbra - Department of Informatics Engineering][coimbra-dei-url], expected to finish at the end of 2023.

-In March of 2017, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until January 2021, after I decided to move from Brazil to Portugal to work as a Software Development Consultant in [Adentis Portugal][adentis-url]
+In January of 2020, I become a Java software developer in a small company named [Frotelle Alimentos][frotelle-url] and worked until December 2020, after I decided to move from Brazil to Portugal to work as a Software Development Consultant in [Adentis Portugal][adentis-url]

 Currently working on a system integration project using solutions for the integration layer, with Java 8, WSO2 Platform and MySQL.